 You can earn back up to 20% of the qualifying local expenditure.

 Croatia, where is it?
-Thanks to 1,500 years of Croatian culture we Croats like to think of ourselves as relatively well known (at least in Europe).
+Thanks to 1,500 years of Croatian culture, we Croats like to think of ourselves as relatively well known (at least in Europe).
 Nevertheless, the question is among the most common we hear from foreign producers when we first meet.

 Moving westward you’ll find high mountain ranges, lakes, pine forests, and the sea.
 Stretching south are more than 600 km of coastline and more than 1,000 islands with beautiful beaches, bays, and port towns with Mediterranean architecture.

 Croatia has a long tradition in the film industry, and the country offers a tax rebate for foreign film productions.
 Crews here have worked on Hollywood productions dating back to the 1950’s.
+More recently, production house Caviar and Warner Bros.
+Television have tapped into our expertise for their narrative projects.

 The Croatian capital of Zagreb is where camera, grip, and lighting rentals, as well as production teams, are stationed.
 Good transport links minimize the distance between different locations.